alspdx/Eeh-What-s-Up-Doc-/README.md

 ## Description

 This application will allow users to input a medical issue and get a list of doctors that provide needed services.

-## Specifications
+The user can input a location of Seattle or Portland, a condition, a doctor's name, or any combination of these options.
+The application will return a list of doctors with their names, practice address, phone number, and if it is available, a website.

 ## Setup